 a close look of fermented beetroot and cauliflower

-Fermented Beetroot, Cauliflower, Garlic & Dill Recipe – A Colourful, Gut-Loving Jar You Can Make at Home
+How to Make Fermented Beetroot, Cauliflower, Garlic & Dill Recipe at Home

-A jar of fermented beetroot and cauliflower is more than a recipe—it’s a little ritual of care.
-The colours deepen each day, the brine begins to cloud, and you can almost feel the live cultures working.
+A jar of fermented beetroot and cauliflower is more than a recipe; it’s a little ritual of care.
+The colors deepen each day, the brine begins to cloud, and you can almost feel the live cultures working.
 It’s a slow, grounding reminder that your gut thrives on simple, real foods.

 Foods that don’t rush or demand, and that transform naturally, just like the ferments that filled my childhood kitchen back in my homeland.
 This fermented beetroot cauliflower recipe with garlic and dill blends my heritage, my studies, and my love for uncomplicated, gut-friendly food.